fortesenselabs/trade_flow/README.md

 # TradeFlow: Automated Trading Bot

 TradeFlow is an intelligent trading bot designed to streamline your trading experience.
-It utilizes machine learning algorithms to analyze markets and execute trades based on your defined strategies.
+It utilizes state-of-the-art deep learning algorithms to analyze markets and execute trades based on your defined strategies.

 ## Features: